alex2844/js-spatial-navigation/README.md

 The type "Selector" can be any of the following types.

-* a valid selector string for "querySelectorAll" or jQuery (if it exists)
+* a valid selector string for "querySelectorAll"
 * a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) or an array containing DOM elements
 * a single DOM element
-* a jQuery object
 * a string `'@<sectionId>'` to indicate the specified section (e.g. `'@test-section'` indicates the section whose id is `test-section`.
 * a string `'@'` to indicate the default section